openvinotoolkit/model_server/docs/single_model_mode.md

 @endsphinxdirective

-- Publish the container's port to your host's **open ports**.
+- Expose the container ports to **open ports** on your host or virtual machine.
 - In the command above, port 9000 is exposed for gRPC and port 9001 is exposed for REST API calls.
 - Add model_name for the client gRPC/REST API calls.

 ## Serving Multiple Models

-To use a container with several models, you need an additional JSON configuration file defining each model.
-In the file, provide a
-`model_config_list` array that includes a collection of config objects for each served model.
-The `name` and the `base_path` values of the model are required for every config object.
+To serve multiple models from the same container you will need an additional JSON configuration file that defines each model.
+To use a container with several models, you need an additional JSON configuration file defining each model. `model_config_list` array that includes a collection of config objects for each served model.
+The `name` and the `base_path` values of the model are required for each config object.

 ```json